erulabs/chowhound/README.md

 ### Production instructions

 Nginx should listen on port 80 serving / out of the apps `./public` directory.
 It should proxy pass (ideally) on a socket file to the app all requests to ^/api/*.
-You should set an ENV (see ./shared/config.js) of something other than "dev", drop a newrelic.js file in the app root, `npm install --production`` and run `node server`.
+You should set an NODE_ENV (see ./shared/config.js) of something other than "dev", drop a newrelic.js file in the app root, `npm install --production`` and run `node server`.
 Make sure you have redis available and configured via ENV variables (again see ./shared/config.js).
 We use redis as a database, so please enable saving!